-The French company is working with Goldman Sachs Group Inc. (GS) and Lazard Ltd. (LAZ) to seek buyers for the transmission network, said the people, who asked not to be identified because talks are private.
+The French company is working with Goldman Sachs Group Inc. (GS:US) and Lazard Ltd. (LAZ:US) to seek buyers for the transmission network, said the people, who asked not to be identified because talks are private.
 No final decision on selling the asset has been made.

 Energy companies from Total to Germany’s EON AG are selling their transmission networks as they focus on higher-margin investments and seek to cash in on demand from infrastructure investors.
 The European Union has also been pressing utilities and natural gas companies to separate from their networks in a bid to open up markets.

 TIGF’s 5,000 kilometers of pipeline in southwestern France transports about 12 percent of the country’s natural gas and had 2010 revenue of 370 million euros, according to its website.
 A sale may kick off in the fourth quarter, one of the people said.
 Madrid-based Enagas may consider buying TIGF because it could transport natural gas from the Iberian peninsula, the person said.

 Total began a series of asset sales and purchases in 2010, seeking to raise energy production.
 The French oil company in 2011 agreed to sell its 6.4 percent stake in the Norwegian Gassled pipeline network to Silex Gas Norway AS, owned by German insurer Allianz SE.
 (ALV)